NORTHERN NIGHT MONKEY

 Behavior and Lifestyle

-One might assume that a nocturnal lifestyle would be disadvantageous to primates.
-After all, primates generally rely on vision for finding their way during travel, while seeking out food, and for locating other resources.
+One might assume that a nocturnal lifestyle would be disadvantageous to monkeys.
+After all, monkeys generally rely on vision for finding their way during travel, while seeking out food, and for locating other resources.
 Cooler night temperatures can bring additional challenges.
 Night monkeys, however, have uniquely adapted to be highly successful in this niche.

 Because they prefer warmer temperatures, night monkeys avoid foraging on colder moonless nights and are more active when the moon is bright.
 They generally forage starting 15 minutes after sunset and return to their nesting site right before sunrise.
 They travel over the same routes each night, so they may memorize their routes when the moon is bright.
 While hunting for insects, night monkeys listen for insects’ rhythms and calls, which expose insects’ locations.
 The monkeys are adept at snatching flying insects out of the air or grasping them off branches.